Smbataberd: History

-Some sources write that Smbataberd was constructed during the 9th, 10th or 11th centuries, although others suggest that it may have existed as early as the 5th century or earlier, and was extensively fortified in the 10th century.
-Smbataberd served as the citadel for the settlement of Yeghegis, which was the seat of the Syuni princes of Syunik in the 9th and 10th centuries.
-The construction and name of Smbataberd is traditionally connected with the 10th-century prince Smbat Syuni (mentioned by Stepanos Orbelian as living in 936).
-In the 970s, with the foundation of the Kingdom of Syunik, the branch of the Syuni dynasty which ruled the kingdom made Kapan its capital, while a separate branch of the dynasty maintained its seat at Yeghegis.
-In 1002 or 1003, the branch of the Syunis based in Yeghegis submitted to the rule of the Bagratid king Gagik I of Armenia.
+Some sources indicate that Smbataberd was constructed during the 9th, 10th, or 11th centuries, although other researchers suggest that it could have existed as early as the 5th century or even earlier, undergoing major reinforcement in the 10th century.
+Smbataberd served as the citadel for the settlement of Yeghegis, which was the seat of the Syuni princes of Syunik during the 9th and 10th centuries.
+The construction and naming of Smbataberd are traditionally associated with the 10th-century prince Smbat Syuni (whom Stepannos Orbelian mentions as a prominent figure living around the year 936).
+In the 970s, with the establishment of the Kingdom of Siunik, the branch of the ruling Syuni dynasty designated Kapan as their capital, while another branch of the family maintained its seat in Yeghegis.
+In either 1002 or 1003, the Syuni branch established in Yeghegis submitted to the suzerainty of King Gagik I of the Bagratid Kingdom of Armenia.

-According to historian and archaeologist Sedrak Barkhudaryan, Smbataberd, the settlement of Yeghegis, and the monastery of Tsaghats Kar formed "an architectural, spiritual and political whole" under the Yeghegis-based branch of the Syunis.
-This branch lost much of its political importance after the fall of the Bagratid kingdom (1045) and were eventually replaced by the Orbelians, who came to rule most of Vayots Dzor and Syunik in the 13th century.
-Yeghegis reached its zenith in the 13th century under the Orbelians, who made it their seat.
-The Orbelian ruler Smbat restored and fortified Smbataberd.
+According to historian and archaeologist Sedrak Barkhudaryan, during the rule of the Syunis of Yeghegis, Smbataberd, the settlement of Yeghegis, and the Tsaghats Kar monastery formed an "architectural, spiritual, and political unity" and served as the center of the Vasakian dynasty in Vayots Dzor.
+This branch lost most of its political significance after the fall of the Bagratid Kingdom (1045) and was eventually succeeded by the Orbelian dynasty, who gained control over most of Vayots Dzor and Syunik during the 13th century.
+Yeghegis reached the peak of its power in the 13th century under the Orbelians, who established it as their princely seat.
+The Orbelian ruler Smbat (reigned 1251–1273) reconstructed and fortified Smbataberd.

-Smbataberd survived several sieges throughout its existence.
-Notably, it was successfully defended against the Sajid general Nasr sent by Yusuf ibn Abi'l-Saj in the early 10th century.
-According to one folk tradition, the Seljuks were able to capture the fortress by cutting off its water supply by using a thirsty mule or horse to find the source of the water.
+Throughout its existence, Smbataberd withstood several sieges.
+Notably, in the early 10th century, it was successfully defended against Nasr, a commander of the Sajid dynasty sent by Yusuf ibn Abi'l-Saj.
+According to a popular folk tradition, the Seljuks eventually managed to capture the fortress by cutting off its water supply; they discovered the source of the water pipeline with the help of a thirsty mule or horse.

+The northern and eastern entrances pass through barrel-vaulted galleries, upon whose roofs watchtowers (observation posts) were once positioned.
+The fortress possessed two citadels—western and eastern—divided by a common wall and constructed at the highest topographic points.
+The western citadel is poorly preserved, though the foundation walls of rectangular and quadrangular structures remain discernible here.
+In contrast, the eastern citadel is incomparably better preserved.
+It extends in a semi-circular fashion along the highest, rocky peak of the fortress, with its walls reaching a height of up to three meters in certain sections.
+Its sole entrance is located on the western side.
+Internally, it features rooms that connect with one another via corridors.
+Within the fortress grounds, adjacent to the fortification walls, lie the ruins of numerous structures and barracks constructed from fractured basalt stone.